Nadine Seiler hopes she’s wrong

 During the 2020 election, Nadine was holding court at the fence like she had done for so much of the six months preceding; only this time, she was surrounded by a crowd that grew larger and more energetic as they anxiously waited for several days to ensure every vote was counted.

-In a photo I took on November 7—after the Biden/Harris victory was reported—Nadine sits on a step ladder and leans against the artwork-covered fence.
+In a photo I took on November 7—shortly after the Biden/Harris victory was reported—Nadine sits on a step ladder and leans against the artwork-covered fence.
 A large black-and-white sign looms above her.
 It says “You’re fired” (an Apprentice reference), but in my closely-cropped photo I read it as “tired,” because that’s how her blue-lined eyes look to me.
 She’s wearing a t-shirt that she designed in her signature cartoonish style; on the back it says “Flush the turd on November 3rd.”
 Each day that passed without results, she crossed out the date and wrote in a new one.

 This time around, she’s not sure what she’ll do or where she’ll go if Trump secures a second term, but she is sure what she won’t be doing: protesting.